nrc/r4cppp/rc-raw.md

 loose ends here, both in my write up and in Rust itself.
 I hope some will get better with later posts and some will get better as the language develops.
 If you are learning Rust, you might even want to skip this stuff for now, hopefully you won't need it.
-Its really here just for completeness after the posts on other pointer types.
+It's really here just for completeness after the posts on other pointer types.

 It might feel like Rust has a lot of pointer types, but it is pretty similar to